 The consulting actuary recommended an OPEB-specific investment earnings assumption since investment earnings for the OPEB valuation are based on the expected return from the County's general assets or the expected return from the OPEB Trust.
 These assets are invested based on the OPEB Trust Investment Policy Statement adopted by the Board of Investments, which applies different asset allocations than the one used for the Pension Plan.
 The OPEB-specific assumptions, including healthcare plan elections, benefit tier enrollment, and retirement of vested terminated members, were reviewed and updated as a result of the 2020 OPEB Investigation of Experience Study.
-These updated assumptions were applied to the OPEB valuation conducted as of July 1, 2020, which was adopted in March 2021 by the Board of Retirement.
+The updated experience study assumptions were adopted in March 2021 by the Board of Retirement and were applied to the OPEB valuations conducted as of July 1, 2020 and July 1, 2021.

-See the schedule titled Active Member Valuation Data - OPEB Program for active member valuation purposes.
+See the schedule titled Active Member Valuation Data - OPEB Program for active member valuation information.